warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     Note that in case of 'FILTERS.POST-RCPT.TAB', the $(FILE) data does not yet contain the current recipient to be validated.
-This needs to be fetched and passed to the external program using the $(CRCPT) macro.
+This needs to be fetched and passed to the external program using the $(CRCPT) macro (or
+    $(RRCPT)).
 Commands listed inside 'FILTERS.POST-DATA.TAB' will receive the following data stored inside $(FILE):

      Info Data           [ 1th line ]
      SmtpDomain          [ 2nd line ]